Before you read too far, please don’t think I’m too tight when it comes to a birthday party…!

 Instead of buying a doll, or a construction set, look to put together a little package of gifts.

 For books, you can’t go wrong with a multi-buy.
-Take a look at either of the following:
+Take a look at:

 Buy 10 books for £10 at The Works